imrulhasan273/MySQL-8.0-Database-Admin-Professional/MySQL 8.0 for Database AdministratorsCourse.md

 * Supplemented by additional repositories that contain software not contained in the standard package repositories.
     * You can add these additional repositories to the package manager configuration on each host.
 * Example: `http://public-yum.oracle.com/` contains Oracle Linux packages.

+### Installing MySQL by Using a Package Manager

+* On RPM-based systems, including Oracle Linux, Red Hat, Fedora, and CentOS, use `yum install`.
+    * Example:
+    ```bash
+    yum install mysql-community-server
+    yum install mysql-workbench
+    ```
+* On APT-based systems, including Ubuntu and Debian, use `apt-get install`:
+    * Example:
+    ```bash
+    apt-get install mysql-community-server
+    apt-get install mysql-workbench
+    ```
+* Installing the `mysql-community-server` packages also installs the packages for the components the server requires.